 Air emissions: Emission-producing onshore activities of Phase 1 would consist of horizontal directional drilling (HDD), duct bank construction, cable-pulling operations, and substation construction.
 HDD emissions would be generated by operations of diesel-powered equipment (e.g., drilling rigs or other machinery).
 The HDD would take several weeks to complete.
-Duct bank construction and cable-pulling operations could take up to 8 months spread across an 18-month period (COP Volume III, Figure 3.1-3; Epsilon 2022).
-The applicant's voluntarily committed emission-reduction measures include fuel-efficient engines; Tier 2 or higher engines for marine diesel engines; use of ultra-low sulfur diesel fuel for some engines and 1,000 parts per million sulfur fuel in others; complying with International Maritime Organization energy-efficiency regulations; complying with applicable VOC content limits and requirements involving the use of adhesives and sealants; following smoke and opacity standards; implementing anti-idling practices; covering and securing all loose materials and construction wastes that are transported to and from the SWDA and OECC; and other emission-reducing measures to further reduce air quality impacts (Epsilon 2022).
-It is anticipated that emissions and the corresponding air quality impacts of Phase 1 onshore construction activities would be limited to approximately 2 years (COP Volume III, Figure 3.1-3; Epsilon 2022).
+Duct bank construction and cable-pulling operations could take up to 18 months with only an approximate 3-month pause (COP Volume I, Figure 3.1-3; Epsilon 2023).
+The applicant's voluntarily committed emission-reduction measures include fuel-efficient engines; marine diesel engines that meet or emit less than applicable emission standards set by Annex VI of the International Convention for the Prevention of Pollution from Ships (MARPOL 73/78) treaty and the Code of Federal Regulations, Title 40, Sections 89, 94, and 1042 (40 CFR Parts 89, 94, 1042); use of ultra-low sulfur diesel fuel for some engines and 1,000 parts per million sulfur fuel in others; complying with International Maritime Organization energy-efficiency regulations; complying with applicable VOC content limits and requirements involving the use of adhesives and sealants; following smoke and opacity standards; implementing anti-idling practices; covering and securing all loose materials and construction wastes that are transported to and from the SWDA and OECC; and other emission-reducing measures to further reduce air quality impacts (Epsilon 2023).
+The OCS air permit may contain additional requirements pertaining to the emission standards of engines or the use of other control technology on appliable air pollutant sources.
+The applicant will adhere to all additional requirements outlined in the final OCS air permit.
+It is anticipated that emissions and the corresponding air quality impacts of Phase 1 onshore construction activities would be limited to approximately 2 years (COP Volume III, Figure 3.1-3; Epsilon 2023).
 Because such activities for Phase 1 would occur for short periods and be limited to combustion emissions, they would have a negligible impact on air quality.
 Other activities involving excavation, such as duct bank construction and hauling operations during cable-pulling and splicing activities, would result in combustion emissions from vehicle activity such as bulldozers, excavators, and diesel trucks, and fugitive particulate emissions from excavation and hauling of soil.
 These emissions would be highly variable and limited in spatial extent at any given period and would result in temporary, minor impacts.
 Fugitive particulate emissions would vary depending on the spatial extent of the excavated areas, soil type, and soil moisture content, and the magnitude and direction of ground-level winds.
 Fugitive emissions could be partially mitigated by imposing limits on the surface area of exposed soils in a specific area and spraying water for dust control, when possible, thereby resulting in minor impacts.
 There would be minor impacts from onshore construction from Phase 1.

-The overall air quality impacts of offshore construction activities would continue for approximately 2 years (COP Volume III, Figure 3.1-3; Epsilon 2022).
+The overall air quality impacts of offshore construction activities would continue for approximately 2 years (COP Volume III, Figure 3.1-3; Epsilon 2023).
 Specific emissions from potential sources or construction activities would vary throughout construction of offshore components.
-For pollutants such as NO2, PM2.5, and SO2, the USEPA bases NAAQS attainment status on monitored 3-year pollutant concentrations.
+For pollutants such as NO2, PM{2.5}, and SO2, the USEPA bases NAAQS attainment status on monitored 3-year pollutant concentrations.
 Because the construction stage of the offshore components would likely not extend past 2 years and because the emissions would vary throughout the stage, BOEM does not expect projected air quality impacts to exceed the NAAQS for these pollutants.
-Construction emissions from Phase 1 are shown in Table G.2.1-4 (COP Volume III, Appendix B; Epsilon 2022).
+Construction emissions from Phase 1 are shown in Table G.2.1-5 (COP Volume III, Appendix B; Epsilon 2023).